Keywords Studios (1): The Honeymoon, and What Happened Next

 I was the third linguist hired to work on the game.
 The team grew quickly until there were… something like 10-12 of us, if memory serves.
 Every language had a translator/LQA pair assigned to it.
 If anyone’s unfamiliar with the term, LQA means “language quality assurance”.

 In theory, the LQA tested the translator’s work in-game or wherever else it shows up.
 In practice, LQAs had nothing to do until the translators finished their work and said work was implemented in-game so they had something to test.
-Which meant that half the team sat around twiddling their thumbs, goofing around, or playing League without headsets while the rest of us were trying to work.
+Which meant that half the team sat around twiddling their thumbs, goofing around, or playing League while the rest of us were trying to work.

 Things got loud.
 Obnoxiously so.